Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

 *“I think that this manuscript needs to be ameliorated.”*

-### Summary
+### Summary of review

  - More detail for case study requested, also sensitivity/uncertainty analysis

         - Comment 1.1: system boundary
         - Comment 1.2: input-output data

-        - Comment 1.3: material footprint data (more discussion, and ‘overall material footprint’
+        - Comment 1.3: material footprint data (more discussion, and ‘overall material footprint’)
         - Comment 1.4: sensitivity analysis or uncertainty analysis

 ### Author responses

 #### General response
 As the reviewer points out, the case study could, indeed, benefit from more detail.
-Additional explanation has been added to the main text (XX) and further data added to the supplementary information (sections X, Y).
+Additional explanation has been added to the main text and there is detailled discussion in the supplementary information (especially appendices 3 and 4).
 Furthermore, the complete datasets are publicly available on Github and Zenodo.
-It is important to note, however, that the case study was included only to demonstrate some potential use cases of T-reX and not to provide a comprehensive waste and material footprint analysis of the Li-ion battery market.
+The case study was included only to demonstrate some potential use cases of T-reX and not to provide a comprehensive waste and material footprint analysis of the Li-ion battery market.
+This is detailled in the abstract, as well as subsection 2.2 of the methods and 3.2 of the results.
 The case study is not intended to be intensive or exhaustive and the results are not intended to be used for decision-making purposes.
-The authors would like the focus of the paper to be on the T-reX program.
-We have updated the text to make this more explicit to the reader (in the methodology, results and discussion sections).
+The authors intent is for the focus of the paper to be on the T-reX program itself.

 #### Specific responses